2DegreesInvesting/ds.tidyeda/03_variation/README.md

 ### Variation

-> Variation is the tendency of the values of a variable to change from
-> measurement to measurement.
+Variation: The tendency of the values of a variable to change from measurement to measurement.

-> Every variable has its own pattern of variation.
+-   Every variable has its own pattern of variation.

-> The best way to understand that pattern is to visualise the
+-   Plotting the distribution of a variable helps you understand that pattern.

-> distribution of the variable’s values.
+#### Exploring the distribution of categorical variables

-–

-> A variable is categorical if it can only take one of a small set of
+A categorical variable can only take one of a small set of values.
-> values.

 ``` r
 ggplot(data = diamonds) +